Peninsula Heritage Welcomes International Students

 Peninsula Heritage School is an approved entity within the United States Student and Exchange Visitor Program (SEVP), and as such can generate the I-20 Form necessary for the student to obtain the F-1 Visa to study in the United States.
 Peninsula Heritage School warmly welcomes international students and we appreciate the diversity and culture they bring to our student body.
 Within our school’s caring and nurturing environment, international students thrive as they learn the English language and progress in all areas of academics.

-The Process
+The Admission Process

-- The completed “Information Required for I-20 Form".
+• Complete “Information Required for I-20 Form".

 The Admissions Committee will evaluate the information, and when possible, meet with the student via Zoom.
 When a decision of acceptance has been made by the Admissions Committee, the I-20 Form will be mailed to the address indicated on the previously submitted form.
 Parents must pay the I-901 SEVIS Fee at FMJFee.com.
 Parents can then make an appointment with the United States Consulate/Embassy to obtain the F-1 Visa.
 The student and parents take the I-20 Form, proof of payment of the I-901 SEVIS fee, and other required documents to the appointment.

-When the student and parents arrive in the United States, we ask that they call the school (310-541-4795) and make arrangements to come and obtain all that is necessary to start the new school year.
+When the student and parents arrive in the United States, we ask that they call the school (310-541-4795) and make arrangements to come and obtain all that is necessary to start the school year.

 If parents have questions regarding any phase of the visa process, please contact the Director of Advancement, Joan E. Behrens at jbehrens@peninsulaheritage.org.